Illegal immigration to the United States: Apprehension

 US Border Patrol agents review documents of individuals suspected of attempted illegal entry in 2019.

 Federal law enforcement agencies, specifically US Immigration and Customs Enforcement (ICE), the United States Border Patrol (USBP), and US Customs and Border Protection (CBP), enforce the Immigration and Nationality Act of 1952 (INA), and to some extent, the United States Armed Forces, state and local law enforcement agencies, and civilians and civilian groups guard the border.

 At workplace

-Before 2007, immigration authorities alerted employers of mismatches between reported employees' Social Security cards and the actual names of the card holders.
-In September 2007, a federal judge halted this practice of alerting employers of card mismatches.

-At times illegal hiring has not been prosecuted aggressively: between 1999 and 2003, according to The Washington Post, "work-site enforcement operations were scaled back 95 percent by the Immigration and Naturalization Service.
-Major employers of illegal immigrants have included: